 - the date of the catch or production

-When selling from a vessel, you may only sell to registered buyers or at registered fish auctions.
+Do you sell fish from a fishing vessel?
+You are only allowed to sell to registered buyers at registered auctions.